croumegous/finance_benchmark/readme.md

 poetry run python finance_benchmark/src/portfolio_optimization.py
 ```

-You can also use -f <int> to filter assets wich means that the algorithm will be ran multiple time and each time it will remove the less performing assets.
+You can also use `-f <int>` as command argument, to filter assets which means that the algorithm will be ran multiple time and each time it will remove the less performing assets.
 This is usefull when you compare a lot of assets.

 ## Configuration